TeaZea/Gmail-Scraper_Word-Analysis/README.md

 # Gmail Scraper for Word Analysis

-### Overview
-This small script will scrape your gmail and creates a word analysis visualization from the contents of the queried emails.
+### TLDR; This small script will scrape your gmail and creates a word analysis visualization from the contents of the queried emails.

 ---